kingsdigitallab/corpus-building/frontend/src/pages/about.md

   - inscriptions
 ---

-***Please note that you are currently viewing a beta version of the new I.Sicily interface***<br/>
+**_Please note that you are currently viewing a beta version of the new I.Sicily interface_**

 This interface is currently under development in collaboration with [King's Digital Lab](https://kdl.kcl.ac.uk/projects/crossreads/).
-The old interface remains online at: <http://sicily.classics.ox.ac.uk>.<br/>
+The old interface remains online at: <http://sicily.classics.ox.ac.uk>.

 I.Sicily is a long-term project to construct and maintain a digital corpus of the inscriptions of ancient Sicily.
 The project aims to provide free open access